vjpr/pnpm-react-native-expo-example/readme.md

 See: https://github.com/pnpm/pnpm/issues/3010

+# How it works?

+- We replace Metro's resolver with `webpack/enhanced-resolve` using the `resolveRequest` config option.
+- We patch `metro` to fix a `jest-haste-map` issue.

+# Performance

+- `enhanced-resolve` is super slow, so we use the `unsafeCache` option and write this to disk.
+- Loading the initial Metro dep graph takes a long time in large monorepos but this usually only has to be done once.
+I think it involves reading all files in your monorepo.
+I think this data is cached to `node_modules/.cache/metro-custom`.
+It would be nice to share this cache if possible across multiple mobile apps.

+# Tips

+Make sure you have `watchman` installed.

 # Upgrading existing project

 1. Don't forget to apply `package.json#pnpm.overrides` to the root of your project.
 (This could also be done in the `pnpmfile.js`.)